centrifuge/documentation/docs/learn/multi-tranche-system/index.md

 ---
-id: drop-and-tin
+id: multi-tranche-system
 order: 1
-title: "DROP & TIN: Tinlake's Two Tranches"
+title: "Senior & Junior: Centrifuges's Tranches"
-contributors: <Dennis Wellmann:dennis@centrifuge.io>
+contributors: <Dennis Wellmann:dennis@centrifuge.io>, <Jay:jay@centrifuge.io>
 ---

 ## Introduction

 Investors often want different kinds of risk exposure and yield on the same asset class.
 In the traditional finance world, one way to achieve this is by using structured finance products and introducing a tiered investment structure, or in other words, different tranches.
 This means that investors can invest in the same asset through different classes of shares with different risk/return profiles.
-Tinlake implements this functionality by offering the option to issue two tokens, the Tin and Drop tokens, which behave very similarly to how tranches work in the traditional finance world.
-Note, that Tinlake can also be deployed with just one token (Tin).
+Centrifuge implements this functionality by allowing the pool Issuer to set Tokens for their Tranches.
+At its simplest form this can include a single Junior token in a pool with 1 tranche, for a pool with 2 tranches a Junior and Senior Token, or in a more complex scenario a Junior, Mezzanine and Senior tokens.
+These tranche tokens behave very similarly to how tranches work in the traditional finance world.

-## Two-tiered structures in finance: Tinlake's DROP and TIN
+## Two-tiered structures in finance: Centrifuge's Senior and Junior token tranches

-While there can be several different tranches in structured finance products, Tinlake's default implementation is a common two-tiered structure, with two different tranches.
+While there can be several different tranches in structured finance products, Centrifuge's default implementation is a common two-tiered structure, with two different tranches.
 In finance, this is usually called an A/B tranche or junior/senior tranche structure.
 In this case, the first class of shares (A/Senior class) usually has a rather stable but lower return than the second class (B/Junior class).
 In exchange, the junior class usually has higher, but also more variable returns, as it protects the senior class from losses (e.g. from defaulted assets).

-Tinlake’s two tokens behave very similarly to how tranches work in a common two-tiered structure.
-The Tin token can be seen as the junior tranche and token holders that own these tokens take second priority to the Drop token holders when money flows from borrowers back to investors, but depending on the performance of the pool also have the potential to generate a much higher return on their token value than Drop token holders.
+Centrifuge’s two tokens behave very similarly to how tranches work in a common two-tiered structure.
+The Junior token can be seen as the junior tranche and token holders that own these tokens take second priority to the Senior token holders when money flows from borrowers back to investors, but depending on the performance of the pool also have the potential to generate a much higher return on their token value than Senior token holders.

 ## Allocation of Proceeds ("Waterfall")